How to use Telerik to speed up your Wisej.NET development

 One of the big advantages of using a component from a vendor like this is how much quicker it has to handle typical requirements.

-We can go a step further and enable useful functionality like exporting to PDF too, still just by using the Options
+We can go a step further and enable useful functionality like exporting to PDF too, still just by using the `Options` property to toggle specific features on (or off).

 Here I've declared an array with a single entry (the string "pdf").
 This is enough to make an "Export to PDF" button appear above the grid.
 When we click that the grid is exported to PDF and the PDF downloaded via the user's browser.